openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

 -  *byte* -> *char*.

-*Boxing and unboxing* conversions allow converting a reference into a value, and vice versa, for variables of predefined types.
+*Boxing and unboxing* conversions allow converting a reference into a value, and vice versa, for variables of primitive types.

 *Boxing conversions* handle primitive type expressions as expressions of a corresponding reference type.